brunodixini/BankingSystemMS_K8s/README.md

 # BankingSystemMS_K8s

-## A banking system in microservice architecture, running in a local k8s cluster.
+## A banking system in microservice architecture, running in a local kubernetes cluster.

 ### The following is an instruction list to have the cluster running in your local machine.